ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-vrealize.md

 The operational tooling consists of the following components:

-* vRealize Operations Manager - Using data collected from objects in the VMware® platform, vRealize Operations Manager (vROps) uses detailed dashboards to show system health, capacity, and performance.
+* VMware Aria® Operations™ Manager (formerly known as VMware vRealize® Operations Manager™) - Using data collected from objects in the VMware® platform, VMware Aria Operations Manager uses detailed dashboards to show system health, capacity, and performance.
-* vRealize Log Insight - Objects in the VMware platform have been configured to send their logging events to vRealize Log Insight (vRLI) to enable a centralized log management function.
+* VMware Aria Operations™ for Logs (formerly known as VMware vRealize® Log Insight™) - Objects in the VMware platform have been configured to send their logging events to VMware Aria Operations for Logs to enable a centralized log management function.

 The following main principles or requirements for identity and access management to the operational tooling apply:
 * The principle of least privilege to be used so that a user account has assigned only the privileges that are essential to perform the intended function.